Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 - SA electives – 25 hours

-Full SAC licensure requires 360 hours of specialized education in substance use disorders from a covering these areas:
+Full SAC licensure requires 360 hours of specialized education in substance use disorders covering these areas:

 - Boundaries and ethics – 6 hours